BogdanGhiran/demo-discounts-client/README.md

 # Deployment
-Every time the main branch receives an update(commit) the [Azure Pipeline](https://dev.azure.com/demo-org-bg/demo-discounts/_build?definitionId=2) pipeline will pick up the changes, rebuild and test the service, and if that is successful, it will deploy the new service version at [demo-discounts-client.gab16.com](https://demo-discounts-client.gab16.com/status)
+Every time the main branch receives an update(commit) the [Azure Pipeline](https://dev.azure.com/demo-org-bg/demo-discounts/_build?definitionId=2) will pick up the changes, rebuild the service, and if that is successful, copy it over to github, where a cloudflare page will deploy the new service version at [demo-discounts-client.gab16.com](https://demo-discounts-client.gab16.com/status)